 It is a known endocrine disruptor.
 This has a negative effect on the thyroid gland, which regulates weight, fertility, brain development, and energy levels.
 In fact, 23 million Americans are on drugs to aid thyroid function – coincidence??

 Obviously a great way to reduce fluoride is a water filtration system, but fluoride-free toothpaste is important as well.
 Do this first if you can’t afford a special filter right now.

-Why I Love Homemade Toothpaste with Bentonite Clay
+Why I This Love Homemade Toothpaste Recipe with Bentonite Clay

 Needless to say, I’m totally over commercial toothpaste!
 I tried a recipe with coconut oil which was okay, but the one I’m using now rocks!
 The star ingredient is bentonite clay.
 You may be thinking “Hold on now – clay to clean my teeth?
 Isn’t that dirt?”
 Not quite.

 Bentonite clay is a special indian healing clay which provides necessary minerals to the body.
 According to Wellness Mama,